slowernews/hamster-system/README.md

            1-Next (next actions to be done)
-           2-Soon (actions in the queue to get done) 3-Someday & maybe (actions to get done later/someday & maybe) 4-Waiting (actions with a trigger/fuzzy date to get done) 5-Calendar (actions with a precise/deadline date to get done)
+           2-Soon (actions in the queue to get done) 3-Someday & maybe (actions to get done later/someday & maybe) 4-Calendar (actions with a precise/deadline date or with a trigger/fuzzy date to get done)

 ####Actions: